-Between the California Gold Rush and the Civil War, Americans, in growing numbers filled the Mississippi River Valley, the southwest territories, and the new states of Kansas and Nebraska.
+Between the California Gold Rush and the Civil War, Americans, in growing numbers, filled the Mississippi River Valley, the southwest territories, and the new states of Kansas and Nebraska.
 During the war, gold and silver discoveries drew prospectors—and later settlers—into Oregon, Colorado, Nevada, Idaho, and Montana.
 But, the most rapid migration occurred after the One factor in encouraging settlers to move west was the Homestead Act, passed in 1862, which allowed settlers to claim 160 acres of land for free.
-Another important factor was the completion of the first transcontinental railroad in 1869 which led to much more rapid Western migration.
+Another critical factor was the completion of the first transcontinental railroad in 1869, which led to much more rapid Western migration.

 Westward expansion had serious consequences for Native Americans since continental expansion implicitly meant the occupation and annexation of their lands.
 The United States continued the European practice of recognizing only limited land rights of indigenous peoples and sought to expand into the west through the nominally legal purchase of Native American land in treaties.
 In many cases, these treaties were negotiated and signed by tribal members who didn’t have the authority to do so, and in some cases, by signers who lacked knowledge of what they were signing.
 Despite the legality of a treaty, once one was signed, the government often used force to move the Indians from their homelands.

 Indians were encouraged to sell their vast tribal lands and become “civilized,” which meant they should abandon hunting, become farmers, discontinue nomadic lifestyles, become educated in the “white ways,” and abandon their “savage” ceremonies and practices.
-Advocates of civilization programs believed that the process of settling native tribes would greatly reduce the amount of land needed by the Native Americans and make more land available for homesteading by white Americans.
+Advocates of civilization programs believed that the process of settling native tribes would significantly reduce the amount of land needed by the Native Americans and make more land available for homesteading by white Americans.

 “It is America’s right to stretch from sea to shining sea.
-Not only do we have a responsibility to our citizens to gain valuable natural resources we also have a responsibility to civilize this beautiful land.” – Sometimes attributed to Thomas Jefferson, other sources say Admiral Alfred Thayer Mahan
+Not only do we have a responsibility to our citizens to gain valuable natural resources, we also have a responsibility to civilize this beautiful land.” – Sometimes attributed to Thomas Jefferson, other sources say Admiral Alfred Thayer Mahan